auth0/docs/articles/libraries/lock/v10/api.md

 # API

 Lock has many methods, features, and configurable options.
-This reference is designed to direct you to the ones that you need, and discuss how to use them.
+This reference is designed to direct you to the ones that you need, and to explain how to use them in your applications.

 * [new Auth0Lock](#new-auth0lock-clientid-domain-options-) - Instantiating Lock
 * [getProfile()](#show-options-) - Obtaining profile of a logged in user